ikremniou/7z-assembly/docs/plugin-api-def.md

     - *`kTimeFlags`* - TBA
 2. `value` - represents the property value to set.

-This function returns the metadata about archive format(handler).
+This function returns the metadata about the archive format(handler).

 ### `CreateObject(const GUID *clsid, const GUID *iid, void **outObject)`

 1. `clsid` - the format(handler) class id that is returned by the [GetHandlerProperty](#gethandlerproperty2uint32-formatindex-propid-propid-propvariant-value).
 2. `iid` - the id of the interface of the object to create.
 For example, `IID_IInArchive` - the interface used to **read** the archives.
 3. `outObject` - the COM-way to return the reference to the created object.
-Assign object reference to `*outObject`.
+Assign the object reference to `*outObject`.

 ::: warning IMPORTANT
 You should `AddRef` objects before you return them to the plugin host.
 :::

-### `GetHashers(IHashers** hashers)`*
+### `GetHashers(IHashers** hashers)`

-1. `hashers` - the plugin should set this argument with the object implementing `IHashers` - the collection of hashers available in plugin.
-If will be queried on demand.
+1. `hashers` - the plugin should set this argument with the object implementing `IHashers` - the collection of hashers available in the plugin.
+It will be queried on demand.

 This function returns the object behind the `IHashers` interface.
 This interface is used to enumerate `IHasher` instances.
 The following 3 functions must be defined in order to implement `IHashers`:
-1. `HashersImpl::CreateHasher(UInt32 index, IHasher** hasher) noexcept` - creates hasher with specified `index`.
+1. `HashersImpl::CreateHasher(UInt32 index, IHasher** hasher) noexcept` - creates a hasher with the specified `index`.
-2. `HashersImpl::GetHasherProp(UInt32 codecIndex, PROPID propID, PROPVARIANT* value) noexcept` - gets metadata about the Hasher using its index(`codecIndex`) and metadata property id(`propID`).
+2. `HashersImpl::GetHasherProp(UInt32 codecIndex, PROPID propID, PROPVARIANT* value) noexcept` - gets metadata about the Hasher using its index (`codecIndex`) and metadata property id (`propID`).
 3. `HashersImpl::GetNumHashers() noexcept` - returns the number of Hashers supported by the plugin.

 ::: info
-If none of your formats or coders supports hashing there is no reason to implement it.
+If none of your formats or coders supports hashing, there is no reason to implement it.
 :::
-### `SetLargePageMode()`*
+### `SetLargePageMode()`
 Called to notify if [Large Page Mode](https://learn.microsoft.com/en-us/windows/win32/memory/large-page-support) is enabled.
-Can be enabled by the CLI option, or special WinAPI call from plugin host.
+It can be enabled by the CLI option or a special WinAPI call from the plugin host.

-### `SetCaseSensitive(Int32 caseSensitive)`*
+### `SetCaseSensitive(Int32 caseSensitive)`

 1. `caseSensitive` - the 'bool' argument specifies whether case sensitivity is enabled.
-If it equals `0` then it is `false`, otherwise it is `true`.
+If it equals `0`, then it is `false`; otherwise, it is `true`.

 Adjusts the [Case Sensitivity](https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity).
-It looks like can only be set from the CLI option.
-Method will be ignored if CLI option is not set.
+It looks like it can only be set from the CLI option.
+The method will be ignored if the CLI option is not set.

-### `SetCodecs(ICompressCodecsInfo* compressCodecsInfo)`*
+### `SetCodecs(ICompressCodecsInfo* compressCodecsInfo)`

 1. `compressCodecsInfo` - the interface to the compression codecs implemented by 7-zip.

-Plugin host calls this method to set compression codecs for the plugin.
-This allows using build-in [In-Place](#in-place-plugins) compression algorithms.
+The plugin host calls this method to set compression codecs for the plugin.
+This allows using built-in [In-Place](#in-place-plugins) compression algorithms.

+### `GetIsArc(UInt32 formatIndex, Func_IsArc *isArc)`

+1. `formatIndex` - the format index of the archive to check.
+2. `isArc` - the function that will be called to check if the archive is supported by the plugin.
+The function will accept a raw sequence of bytes.
+The return type must be `true` or `false`.

-### `CreateDecoder(UInt32 index, const GUID* iid, void** outObject)`*
+### `CreateDecoder(UInt32 index, const GUID* iid, void** outObject)`
 ::: info
-The method is optional if you developing plugin for File Manager
+This method is optional if you are developing a plugin for a File Manager.
 :::

-### `CreateEncoder(UInt32 index, const GUID* iid, void** outObject);`*
+### `CreateEncoder(UInt32 index, const GUID* iid, void** outObject);`
 ::: info
-The method is optional if you developing plugin for File Manager
+This method is optional if you are developing a plugin for a File Manager.
 :::